Fraud Blocker

 4. Seek legal representation.
 Hire a Lemon Law attorney who has experience in buyback cases.
 You do not have to worry about legal fees, as it is the responsibility of the manufacturer to pay your lawyer’s fees, per California Lemon Law.

 If you have trouble with the manufacturer’s representative assigned to your case, know that you are able to escalate the matter to a higher-up if necessary.
-The goal is to find common ground and compromise while still fighting for an outcome that is fair for you, the consumer.
+The goal is to find common ground and compromise while still pursuing an outcome that is fair for you, the consumer.

 Should I Repair My Vehicle Instead of Purchasing a Buyback?